Mr-Ben-dev/polyseal/README.md

 2. Enter Recipient Address and Amount.
 3. Select Type: **Payroll** or **Remittance**.
 4. Click **Create Payment Proof**.
-5. View the attestation on the explorer.
+5. View the attestation on [polygon.easscan.org](https://polygon.easscan.org).

 ### Check DeFi Score
 1. Go to **DeFi Score**.
 2. The app calculates your score based on on-chain history.
 3. Click **Export Score as Attestation** to verify it on-chain.

+### View Analytics
+1. Go to **Analytics**.
+2. See your attestation metrics and weekly trends.
+3. Click **Export CSV** for accounting.

-## 🏆 Polygon Buildathon Wave 3
+## 🏆 Polygon Buildathon Wave 4
-This project was built for the Polygon Buildathon Wave 3, focusing on **Privacy and Payments**.
+This project was built for the Polygon Buildathon, focusing on **Privacy and Payments**.

+**Key Differentiators:**
+- ✅ Mainnet Deployed (7 schemas)
+- ✅ Analytics Dashboard with CSV Export
+- ✅ Merkle-based Selective Disclosure
+- ✅ Multi-chain Support (Polygon + Katana)
+- ✅ Enterprise-grade Batch Operations

 ---
 *Built with ❤️ by the Polyseal Team*